-- International Finance Corporation (IFC) supports global development by providing financing and investment in the private sector
+International Finance Corporation (IFC) supports global development by providing financing, investment and venture capital in the private sector

-- Project Procurement A developing country government borrows funds from the World Bank (IBRD, IDA) for a public works project (goods, works, consulting/advisory services); that government runs a public competition and selects vendors
+Project Procurement A client country government receives funds from the World Bank (IBRD, IDA) for a public works project (goods, works, consulting/advisory services); that government runs a public competition and selects vendors

-- Private Sector Solutions American and developing country private sector firms partner with IFC on loans, equity investments, venture capital, advisory services and other solutions in support of private sector activities
+Private Sector Solutions American and borrowing country private sector firms partner with IFC on loans, equity investments, venture capital, advisory services and other solutions in support of private sector activities

-- In addition, the services of the Multilateral Investment Guarantee Agency (MIGA), like the services of the U.S. Government’s Overseas Private Investment Corporation (OPIC), can help American firms engage, even in the world’s most challenging environments, with a greater sense of confidence.
+In addition, the risk insurance services of the Multilateral Investment Guarantee Agency (MIGA), like those of the U.S. Government’s Overseas Private Investment Corporation (OPIC), can help American firms engage, even in the world’s most challenging environments, with a greater sense of confidence.

 Financial Services Trade Development and Promotion World Bank